 - Technology-neutral tax credit for domestic production of clean electricity.
-The cleaner the facility, the larger the credit. - Open to all resources renewable, fossil fuel, or anything in between. - Available as either a production tax credit of up to 2.3 cents per kilowatt hour or an investment tax credit of up to 30 percent.
+The cleaner the facility, the larger the credit. - Open to all resources renewable, fossil fuel, or anything in between but available only to facilities that are at least 35 percent cleaner than average. - Available as either a production tax credit of up to 2.4 cents per kilowatt hour or an investment tax credit of up to 30 percent.